tnaia/octo-rattle/README.md

 ## Todo

 - Features
-  - [ ] allow references to chunks from the text
-  - [x] chunk cross-references
   - [x] basic weave (assumes input is [GFM](https://help.github.com/articles/about-writing-and-formatting-on-github/) outputs markdown plus some html tags)
+  - [x] weave: chunk cross-references
   - [x] weave: dumb word index (see next item)
   - [x] process fenced blocks having a language spec on the open-fence line (not default action, but controllable by command line option)
+  - [ ] weave: allow references to chunks from the text
   - [ ] identify first appearance of word/identifier
   - [ ] better weaving backend (incorporate markdown parser, be smart about which language is used)
   - [ ] section-awareness (e.g: table of contents word index also over code in text sections
   - [ ] option to set language for all fenced blocks

 - Warnings
+  - [x] generate a file for each root chunk
+  - [x] if multiple root files are found, only generate multiple output files if a flag is set)
   - [ ] chunk without name
   - [ ] file ends before code chunk does
   - [ ] circular chunk dependencies
-  - [x] generate a file for each root chunk
-  - [x] if multiple root files are found, only generate multiple output files if a flag is set)
   - [ ] warn if distinct blocks of same code chunk have different languages
 - Flags/arguments
   - [ ] flag for dry-run (just warnings, no output)